 In order to connect to the Research Grid from on-campus, you must be connected to the HBS Network via a wired ethernet connection or via the HBS Secure Wireless Network.

 From off-HBS-campus, the HBS grid can only be accessed through a virtual private network (VPN) connection.
 A VPN ensures that all communication between your computer and grid resources are encrypted.
 VPN connections to the HBS network are made using the Pulse Secure software.

 Harvard University is mandating that all persons accessing sensitive systems use two-factor authentication as a part of their login process.
 Here is the Quick Reference Guide for VPN software installation and setup to enable two-factor authentication.

 Persons with HBS-issued desktops and laptops may already have the necessary software.
 If you need to re-download, re-install, or download a new version of the software (e.g. VPN with 2-factor), it can be found here.

-Collaborators should have received the software with their account information.
-The software can download Pulse Secure (with two-factor) for PC or Mac.
-Please refer to the installation and set-up instructions for VPN and two-factor authentication in our Quick Reference Guide.
+Collaborators and guest users can download the VPN Pulse Secure software (with two-factor) here for PC or Mac.
+Please refer to the installation and set-up instructions for VPN and two-factor authentication in our VPN Quick Reference Guide.